 Chalong Bay Distillery sells smaller half-bottle versions of all of their rums and they come packaged in neat boxes with a great cocktail recipe book.
 They make for such a cute gift.
 I bought a couple for friends and a large bottle of the pure rum for myself.

 Would you like to be the cool friend who knows how to whip the best mojito?
 My flatmate is actually that person and our kitchen wall has a cocktail menu for any visitors.

 There was a time when I simply gave them a beer but now my flatmate offers them Negroni or some of her unique cocktails.

-If you want to impress your visitors, you could also come enjoy a cocktail making class at Chalong Bay Distillery.
+If you want to impress your visitors, you could also come enjoy a cocktail making class at Chalong Bay Distillery like I did when I stayed at The Boathouse, one of Phuket’s oldest institutions and most luxurious hotels.
 Workshops are available on Monday and Thursday and last 2h including a distillery tour.

 For even more Phuket inspiration, check these posts out…